kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 Open a new issue using [this template](https://github.com/kubernetes/sig-release/issues/new?template=post-release-branch-creation.md).

-### Cut next alpha
+### Promote the subsequent minor release alpha.0 image

-Recall that an alpha.0 of the next minor release was created during the rc.0 cut?
+Recall that an alpha.0 of the next minor release is created during the rc.0 cut?

-To assist downstream consumers of Kubernetes, a new alpha must be cut to bring our next release tag to the tip of `master`.
+To assist downstream consumers of Kubernetes, this new alpha is automatically cut to bring our next release tag to the tip of `master`, what we need to do manually is [promoting](k8s-release-cut.md#7-image-promotion) the alpha.0 image, after the rc.0 image ProwJob is green.

-Begin the release process following the [release cut handbook](k8s-release-cut.md) following the instructions tailored for alpha releases.
-This needs to be done before the `nomock release` command is executed for the rc.0.

 ### Remove EOL version jobs from test-infra (optional)